apache/incubator-kie-kogito-examples/03-kogito-travel-agency/README.md

 # Kogito Travel Agency

-NOTE: This requires Kogito 0.3.0 that is not yet released and that's why it refers to snapshot versions for both Kogito and Quarkus

 ## Description

-During this workshop we will create a software system for a startup travel agency called Kogito Travel Agency.
-The first iteration of the system will consist of a set of services that are able to deal with travel requests and the booking of hotels and flights.
-In addition to that, in case visa is required for the traveller she will be given a chance to apply for visa and by that send visa application automatically to Kogito Visas service.
+We keep working in the startup travel agency called Kogito Travel Agency.
+After the  creation of a set of services that are able to deal with travel requests and the booking of hotels and flights, we added runtime workflow persistence.
+This time, we are going to add communication between services: this one **Kogito travel service** that deal with travels details and, in case visa is required for the traveller, she will be given a chance to apply for visa and by that send visa application automatically to **Kogito Visas service** explained in the next step of the tutorial.

 ## Activities to perform